jlan84/sql-assignment/sprint.md

 _If you get syntax errors, a tip here is to put the literals in single quotes._

-1. Now select the user id and the campaign id from the users table.
+1. Now we want to construct a table consisting of the user's `id` and associated `Campaign_ID`, filtered by FB.
+Modify your `SELECT` statement to return only the `id` and the `Campaign_ID` columns from users that came from FB.

 Your output should be something like this: